 Truthfully, all graphic designers work within constraints: they utilize a limited color pallet, a finite number of pixels, shapes, lines, and fonts.
 No visual artist is such a genius that they create something entirely new ex nihilo – from nothing.
 Everything truly is a remix.
-Some remixing is innovative (good design – based on playful manipulation of the rules), and some feels nakedly derivative, uninspired, worn-out.
+Some remixing is innovative (good company logo design – based on playful manipulation of the rules), and some feels nakedly derivative, uninspired, worn-out.
 But a ‘3’ is a ‘3’ in SLC, Chicago, and Texas.
 The quality of the brand that graphic represents makes the chest swell with affection or puts a 15-year-old boy into a state of mixed-inputs confusion — and it kept old dad thinking for a few hours across the much cooler prairie grasses of Wyoming.

 So.
-What does Chance the Rapper himself say about his number three?
+What does Chance the Rapper himself say about his number three company logo design?
 A highsnobiety.com article from 2017 quotes him, “Chance has also found that the number has taken on multiple meanings for him since he started wearing the hat – ‘I’ve rationalized it to myself that it stands for the third mixtape, the Holy Trinity, and the three-pronged family of myself, my daughter, and my girl.'”
 So – he gives it subjective meaning – multiple meanings.
 I can only guess what that coffee shop means by their ‘3 Cups’ brand concept: three founders/owners?
 Does management hope every patron purchases three cups instead of one?
 Does ownership intend to expand into three shops/markets?
 Did they start their shop with only three cups and they kept washing them between customers?
 We can only guess.

 My Shop-mates Weigh In